ItsMeysam/eshope-project/README.md

 # Django eshope_project Project

-Welcome to the **Django E-commerce Project**!
+Welcome to the **Django Eshope Project**!
 This repository contains a fully functional e-commerce web application built using the Django framework.
 Below is a detailed overview of the project, its features, and how to set it up.

 ---